father and daughter in front of a windmill

 • Real Estate: As a leading sustainable real estate investor we are transitioning our global real estate investments towards net-zero greenhouse gas emissions by 2050.
 This includes developing and investing in certified green buildings.

-• reduce the intensity of emissions of listed equity and corporate bond investments by 25% (metric tons CO2-equivalent per USD million invested), and
+• reduce the intensity of emissions of listed equity and corporate bond investments by 55% (metric tons CO2-equivalent per USD million invested), and

-• reduce the intensity of emissions of direct real estate investments by 30% (kilograms CO2-equivalent per square meter).
+• reduce the intensity of emissions of direct real estate investments by 45% (kilograms CO2-equivalent per square meter).

-Carbon intensity for investments portfolios
+Emission intensity for investments portfolios

-Zurich defines the carbon emissions intensity of an issuer as metric tons of CO2-equivalent greenhouse gases emitted (under scope 1 and scope 2 of GHG protocol) per USD millions of capital deployed, aligned with the Asset Owner Alliance target setting protocol.
+Zurich defines the emissions intensity of an issuer as metric tons of CO2-equivalent greenhouse gases emitted (under scope 1 and scope 2 of GHG protocol) per USD millions of capital deployed, aligned with the Asset Owner Alliance target setting protocol.
 For non-financial companies, capital is defined as enterprise value, and for financial companies, market capitalization is used as a proxy.
 This is multiplied by Zurich’s outstanding investment amount of that issuer.
 To derive portfolio level intensity, we use the simple mathematical average of total portfolio carbon-equivalent footprint per million USD in portfolio market value.

 Coal, oil sands and oil shale